 Key Management maintains copies of encryption keys across all three availability domains within a region.
 This replication makes it possible for Key Management to generate keys even when an availability domain is unavailable.

 Key Management introduces keys and vaults as Oracle Cloud Infrastructure resources.
-Each Oracle Cloud Infrastructure resource has a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
+Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.

 Ways to Access Oracle Cloud Infrastructure